kyverno/kyverno/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-> Uncomment only one ` /kind <>` line, hit enter to put that in a new line, and remove leading whitespaces from that line:
+> Uncomment only one ` /kind <>` line, hit enter to put that in a new line, and remove leading white spaces from that line:
 >
 > /kind api-change
 > /kind bug